Undergraduate Course Catalog 2010-2011

-UNH Manchester offers University of New Hampshire bachelor of arts and science degree programs in the humanities and social sciences, and technology.
+UNH Manchester offers University of New Hampshire undergraduate degree programs in liberal arts, science, and technology.
 Each year more than 1,600 students who live and work in the Merrimack Valley region choose UNH Manchester for its range of educational resources and positive learning environment.
 The UNH Center for Graduate & Professional Studies is located at the UNH Manchester campus and offers UNH graduate degree and professional programs to working professionals in the region.

-UNH Manchester’s small classes encourage interaction between faculty and students and support educational excellence.
+UNH Manchester’s small classes encourage interaction and collaboration between faculty and students and support educational excellence.
+A wide range of student activities and clubs provide students with opportunities to get involved, make friends, develop leadership skills, and enjoy a complete university experience.
 Students find a convenient, affordable university education designed to meet the unique requirements of commuting students.
 The University Center, located in Manchester’s historic mill yard at 400 Commercial Street, is convenient and easily accessible by major highways and city bus service.